Cross-Domain Evaluation of a Deep Learning-Based Type Inference System: Related Work

 None of the previously mentioned papers conducts a cross-domain evaluation or investigates the OOV problem and its effects on the results of the system.
-Such studies are relevant to examine the performance of the systems when using them outside of their trained domain, which is the case in practical applications.
+Such studies are relevant to examine the performance of the systems when using them outside their trained domain, which is the case in practical applications.
 A related method \cite{Crosslingual} transfers the knowledge of a type inference system across programming languages, but the authors of this paper are faced with fundamental problems caused by the difference in programming languages.
+The focus is on this fundamental difference and how knowledge can be reused despite language-specific constructs and different type systems.
+However, different domains in the same language are not considered.
+The study is thus at a different level of detail compared to our work.
+This leads primarily to other problems as we have them, where ours reside on a more detailed level within the same language.
+Therefore, a direct comparison with the study is not meaningful.

 To the best of the authors' knowledge, no previous study conducts a cross-domain evaluation of deep learning-based type inference systems and investigates the corresponding problems.
 We choose the Type4Py approach for our investigations because its source code is available and according to the evaluation by Mir et al. \cite{Type4py}, it outperforms other state-of-the-art deep learning-based type inference systems.